 - Is your thermostat an older model?
 Carefully open your thermostat and blow lightly to shake dust and debris from the wires.
 Make sure it hasn’t been dislodged from the wall and that all wires securely connect together.

 - Have your thermostat’s wires become disconnected from the furnace?
 Trace the wires back to the furnace and repair any broken wires with electrical tape.

 - Are your programmed settings working?
 Sometimes thermostats default to the technician settings and disregard your programmed preferences.
-You can override this by manually choosing the temperature you want and pressing the hold button (or consult your user’s manual.
+You can override this by manually choosing the temperature you want and pressing the hold button.
+(You may also need to consult your user’s manual.
 Can’t find it?
-Don’t worry-most thermostat companies now have their user’s manuals online).
+Don’t worry.
+Most thermostat companies now have their user’s manuals online.)

 If you’ve done all you can with your thermostat and still don’t see results, turn to your furnace.

 First, check your breakers and shutoff switches.
 Locate the wall switch near your furnace and make sure it is on.

 Check the circuit breaker and turn it on if needed.
 Also, make sure that the furnace’s fuse hasn’t blown.
 If it has, you’ll need to contact a professional to replace it.